 Wharton is a somewhat small city located in the state of Texas.
-With a population of 8,726 people and four constituent neighborhoods, Wharton is the 238th largest community in Texas.
+With a population of 8,637 people and four constituent neighborhoods, Wharton is the 238th largest community in Texas.

 Wharton is an extremely ethnically-diverse city.
 The people who call Wharton home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Wharton, accounting for 44.31% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Wharton, accounting for 37.10% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Wharton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wharton include German, English, Czech, and Italian.
+Important ancestries of people in Wharton include German, Irish, English, Czech, and Scandinavian.